SteveGeyer/Firefly/docs/Hardware.md

 # Hardware

 There are many ways to build and compete in the Firefly Challenge.
-The hardware outlined here is what we have chosen.
-We know this configuration works as a complete system.
+The hardware outlined here is a configuration known to work as a complete system.
 However you are welcome to change any or all of these components.

 You can get all of these components from multiple vendors and it pays to shop around.
-For convenience will supply Amazon links and prices at the time of this writing (August 2019).
+For convenience this document will supply Amazon links and prices at the time of this writing (August 2019).

 ## Tiny Whoop